websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 # APIs as OSGi Services

-After you've learned what a [module](./module-projects.md) is and how to deploy one, you can use modules to define APIS and implement them.
-Liferay APIs are [OSGi services](https://enroute.osgi.org/): capabilities defined by Java interfaces and implemented by concrete Java classes.
+After you've learned what a [module](./module-projects.md) is and how to deploy one, you can use modules to define APIs and implement them.
+Liferay APIs are [OSGi services](https://enroute.osgi.org/), defined by Java interfaces and implemented by concrete Java classes.

-Liferay represents APIs, implementations, and clients as components.
-[OSGi Declarative Services](https://enroute.osgi.org/FAQ/300-declarative-services.html) (DS) annotations facilitate defining components and their relationships.
+Liferay exposes APIs, implementations, and clients as components.
+[OSGi Declarative Services](https://enroute.osgi.org/FAQ/300-declarative-services.html) (DS) annotations define components and their relationships.

-* `@ProviderType` defines an interface as a capability that components can provide (implement) or consume.
+* `@ProviderType` defines an interface that components can provide (implement) or consume.
 * `@Component` declares the class a component, providing a particular capability.
 * `@Reference` wires another component to a class member (typically a field).